 To obtain the requisite regulatory approvals to commercialize any of our product candidates that we decide to develop as a drug product candidate, we must demonstrate through extensive preclinical studies and Clinical Trials that our product candidates are safe and effective in humans for their intended use.
 Clinical Studies to commercialize non-drug products also require a significant financial investment to generate data that supports claims we may make for such products and establish their safety and tolerability.
 Clinical testing is expensive, difficult to design and implement and can take many years to complete, and its outcome is inherently uncertain.
 We may be unable to establish, where applicable, endpoints, dose levels and regimens or bioanalytical assay methods that applicable regulatory authorities would consider clinically meaningful or legally permissible.
 A Clinical Study or Clinical Trial can fail at any stage of testing.
-Additionally, our Clinical Studies, Clinical Trials or other studies may not result in data that supports intended claims for our product candidates.
-The outcome of preclinical studies, Clinical Studies and early Clinical Trials may not be predictive of the success of later preclinical studies, Clinical Studies and/or Clinical Trials, and interim results of these studies or trials do not necessarily predict final results.
-In particular, differences in trial design between Clinical Studies and early-stage Clinical Trials and later-stage Clinical Trials make it difficult to extrapolate from the results of Clinical Studies and earlier Clinical Trials to the results from later Clinical Trials.
-Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and Clinical Trials have nonetheless failed to obtain marketing approval of their product candidates, or have data that supports desirable marketing claims even where marketing approval is not required.
-Successful completion of Clinical Trials is a prerequisite to submitting an NDA to the FDA, or its equivalent in other jurisdictions such as a marketing authorization application to the EMA, for each product candidate targeting therapeutic indication(s) and, consequently, a pre-requisite for the ultimate approval and commercial marketing of any product candidate for therapeutic indication(s).
+Additionally, our Clinical Studies, Clinical Studies, Clinical Studies and early Clinical Trials may not be predictive of the success of later preclinical studies, Clinical Studies and early Clinical Trials and later-stage Clinical Trials make it difficult to extrapolate from the results of Clinical Studies and early-stage Clinical Trials and later-stage Clinical Trials make it difficult to extrapolate from the results of Clinical Studies and earlier Clinical Trials to the results from later Clinical Trials.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates, or have data that supports desirable marketing approval of their product candidates, or have data that supports desirable marketing claims even where marketing approval is not required.

+Successful completion of Clinical Trials is a prerequisite to submitting an NDA to the FDA, or its equivalent in other jurisdictions such as a marketing authorization application to the EMA, for each product candidate targeting therapeutic indication(s) and, consequently, a prerequisite for the ultimate approval and commercial marketing of any product candidate for therapeutic indication(s).
 We do not know whether we will be able to initiate or complete Clinical Trials for product candidates we decide to develop as drug product candidates on schedule, if at all.
 Additionally, we may determine as a result of factors in or out of control to terminate plans or efforts in connection with planned Clinical Studies or Clinical Trials.
 For example, if we do not have sufficient funds to finance our planned Clinical Studies or Clinical Trials or the FDA or equivalent regulatory authority has requirements we are not able to comply with, or that we decide to not comply with, we may need to delay or cancel one or more of our planned Clinical Studies or Clinical Trials.